hossnys/publishingtools/README.md

 For logos, it will be served as configured, from the `srcdir`, e.g. for edge cloud logo at farmers data repo:

  `/farmers/Dragon_Edge_Cloud/Black_logo_no_background.png`

+Data is cached until it gets updated by going to `/<data site name>/merge_update` or `/<data site name>/force_update` (no need to restart the server), examples:

+- `/team/merge_update`: will pull latest version of configured team data site.
+- `/partners/merge_update`: will pull latest version of configured partners data site.